srsarangi/drone_sim/Simulator/README.md

 **Project Entry points in Simulator**
-You have to learn Unity to work with it just basic programming in C# will not work
+You have to learn Unity to work with it just basic programming in C# will not work.
-This is because unity is based on class and objects and inheritance concepts
+This is because unity is based on class and inheritance concepts.
 All functionalities are implemented as a class.
 Please refer Unity manual of the correct version of the unity
 **Basic knowledge of how to make a unity project**

 ***Refer to the project narrated slides to understand the concept used***

+***Brackeys Tutorial***
-***Brackeys Tutorial ***  very good to start with videos 1-10
+Very good to start with videos 1-10
 https://www.youtube.com/watch?v=j48LtUkZRjU&list=PLPV2KyIb3jR5QFsefuO2RlAgWEz6EvVi6

 Car AI tutorial series for sensors and path